-Xenonauts is a PC-only singleplayer strategy game due in 2012.
+Xenonauts is a PC-only singleplayer strategy game released in 2014.
 It is a grand strategy game in the vein of the classic X-Com series (UFO: Enemy Unknown, X-COM: Terror From the Deep), putting the player in control of an organisation tasked with defending the world against alien invasion.

 Underfunded and outgunned, the player must use their combat aircraft to intercept and destroy the alien UFOs as they explore Earth’s atmosphere, then attack the crash sites on the ground with strike teams of soldiers to eliminate any survivors and capture the alien technology contained in the wreckage.
 Researching these captured artefacts allows the player to unlock and build new weapons, armour, aircraft and vehicles to use in the fight against the extraterrestrials, as well as slowly uncovering their backstory.
 It is a race against time to learn enough about the alien attackers to defeat them before the Earth is overwhelmed.